The Kingdom of God is Within You

 The ancient greek definition can be found here:

 The word exists within modern Greek as well.
-So if you reference a variety of Greek dictionaries you’ll get the same definition – “within.”
-In fact, just try Google Translate: http://translate.google.com/#el/en/%CE%B5%CE%BD%CF%84%CE%BF%CF%82
+If you reference a variety of Greek dictionaries you’ll get the same definition – “within.”
+Even Google Translate defines it as such: http://translate.google.com/#el/en/%CE%B5%CE%BD%CF%84%CE%BF%CF%82

 Google responds with the output below: